alfredholmes/TeXNotes/README.md

-# LaTeX-Zettel
+# LaTeX-Zettel - Zettelkasten for mathematics.
-Zettelkasten or Slip box with notes written in LaTeX
+Zettelkasten or Slip box with notes written in LaTeX.

 ### Why Do This?